 The quarterly rate per occupant is $3,000.

 Berkeley students can reside at the University Centre (UC) located in Newark’s University Heights.
 UC, a student housing facility that is not owned or operated by the College, is five blocks away from Berkeley’s Newark location, and is convenient to the NYC locations via New Jersey rail and bus lines.
+All Berkeley College student housing requests for the UC should be made through the College.

 The quarterly rate per occupant is $2,500.